russell-mcdaniel/learning-sql-server/README.md

 Because SQL Server is my primary area of expertise, this repository maintains a different posture compared to the other "learning" repositories in my account.
 The other repositories generally represent introductory experiments in areas I needed or wanted to explore at the time due to project tasks or simply my own curiosity.

-Despite its name, this repository is not intended to provide a structured resource for beginners, although it may contain useful materials to that end nonetheless.
+Despite its name, this repository is not intended to provide a structured resource for beginners.
+However, over time I hope to be able to provide content for all levels of SQL Server practitioners.
 SQL Server is a large and continually growing platform, so there is *always* more to learn.

 # Getting Started